Continuation-of-Ashford/ashford-docs/playing_the_game/class_feature_improvements.md

 You can do this a number of times equal to your Stronghold level, after which you must take an Extended Rest to refresh this ability.

 ## Rogue
-After you hit with a Sneak Attack, you may become invisible.
-This functions the same as the Invisibility spell, but it is non-magical.
+When you hit with the Attack Action such that Sneak Attack would apply, before rolling damage you can choose to make it a Stronghold Sneak Attack.

+Using a Stronghold Sneak Attack adds (2 * Stronghold Level)d6 to the normal Sneak Attack damage dice.

+Any other effect which would change or multiply the damage of your Sneak Attack, such as a critical roll or Grave Priest subclass effects, would not effect the added Stronghold Sneak Attack dice.

 You can do this a number of times equal to your Stronghold level, after which you must take an Extended Rest to refresh this ability.

 ## Sorcerer
-You gain a number of bonus sorcery points equal to twice the level of your Stronghold.
+You gain a number of Stronghold Sorcery Points equal to the level of your Stronghold.

+On your turn, you can expend 1 normal Sorcery Points and up to 4 Stronghold Sorcery Points to cast a Sorcerer spell which you do not know.
+Casting a spell in this way does not cost a spell slot.

+The level of the Sorcerer spell can be up to `2 * ( # of SSPs used)`, up of half of your sorcerer level.
+This means that level 9 spells cannot be cast with Stronghold Sorcery Points.

+Using this ability still requires the use of the appropriate level spell slot.

 You must take an Extended Rest to refresh this ability.

 ## Warlock
 You gain a number of Stronghold Spell Slots equal to the level of your Stronghold.